soeth16/SimCOVID-19/README.md

 ![Forecast ARDS](Forecast-ARDS-2.png)

-### Scenario 1 no social distancing and no lockdown
+### Scenario 1 - no social distancing and no lock down

 ![Forecast as Fraction](Forecast-2-scenario-1.png)